JeremyBernier/LitElement-Syntax-Highlighting/README.md

 This enables syntax highlighting when using the [lit-element](https://lit-element.polymer-project.org/) and [lit-html](https://lit-html.polymer-project.org/) libraries.
 It also includes Babel (eg. for decorators).

+### NOTE: This package triggers a bug with Sublime Text that will pop up an error message on window load: "Apparent recursion within a with_prototype action: 25000 context sanity limit hit" (https://github.com/sublimehq/sublime_text/issues/2444).
+It's a known bug with Sublime Text.
+Yes it's annoying as hell, and I hope that it gets fixed (I've actually moved on to VS Code partially because of this).
+Anybody who solves it is welcome to submit a PR!

 ## Installation

 1. Install [Package Control](https://packagecontrol.io/) for Sublime Text 3